johntiger1/group-chat-gpt/README.md

 $ pnpm start
 ```

+### TODO (john)
+- need to scrub the API key so that it reads it in from a secret location
+- moreover, need to somehow separate the app so that it is a true server/clinet breakdown
+- the app which gets shipped to consumers should not be pnpm !
+- rather, we need to ship the app somewhere (host it) as well as expose a client too
+- recall separating a client/server app !

 ### Contribution

 I will receive any PR (Pull Request) from anyone!
 Please read the CONTRIBUTING.md for more information.